© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Earthworks on Marlborough Common is a scheduled monument protected by Historic England under reference 1005635.
 View the official record →

-Earthworks on Marlborough Common is a scheduled ancient monument comprising a series of earthwork remains located on Marlborough Common in Wiltshire.
+Earthworks on Marlborough Common is a complex of Bronze Age and Iron Age defensive and ceremonial monuments located on the chalk downland of Marlborough Common in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005635.

 Earthworks on Marlborough Common is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005635.